jaime-gg/project2/README.md

 - Languages: HTML, CSS, JavaScript

-- What libraries are used:
+- What libraries are used: Express, Node, MySql, Sequelize, P5.js, Dotenv, Handlebars, and Bootstrap.

-- Other:
+- Other: Launched using Heroku in conjunction with Jawsdb.

 ## APIs